 By Joseph Roy of Hammrtech

-About the Author: My name is Joseph Roy and I am a veteran and a Campbell County resident with over eight years of experience in the IT community.
-I work for Hammrtech, LLC, a locally owned and operated business in Caryville.
-(WLAF NEWS PUBLISHED – 05/22/2020-6AM)
+About the Author: My name is Joseph Roy and I am a veteran and a Campbell County resident with over 8 years of experience in the IT community.
+I work for Hammrtech, LLC, a business in Caryville.
+Our team of experts would like to offer a free 30-minute consultation to any small business owner as part of our COVID-19 response.
+This meeting will take place remotely.
+Please click here to schedule a consultation today.
+(WLAF NEWS PUBLISHED – 03/28/2020-NOON)